cinghie/wordpress-starter-pack/wp-content/plugins/yith-woocommerce-ajax-navigation/README.txt

 10. Admin: YIT Plugins -> Ajax Product Filter -> Custom Style

 == Changelog ==

+= 3.11.7 - Released on 22 January 2021  =

+* Fix: non-standard hook

+= 3.11.6 - Released on 11 January 2021  =

+* New: Support for WooCommerce 4.9
+* Fix: Dropdown not working for 'select'

 = 3.11.5 - Released on 03 December 2020  =